codefinity/oeuvre/README.md

 Designing optimal Architectral Quanta and Integration Points enables faster evolution cycles.

 ### Getting the Evolutionary Trejectory Right

+>"It fell to the floor, an exquisite thing, a small thing that could upset balances and knock down a line of small dominoes and then big dominoes and then gigantic dominoes, all down the years across Time.
+Eckels' mind whirled.
+It couldn't change things.
+Killing one butterfly couldn't be that important!
+Could it?" ~ Ray Bradbury, A Sound of Thunder

 Depends on the vison and prediction.